 Lastly, we went through a town called “Miami, AZ” on the way here!
 Managed to snap a pic of the sign.
 It was established in 1907 and looked like it had a population of 100 (lol)!

-*Stayed in a Cracker Barrel parking lot.
+We stayed in a Cracker Barrel parking lot.
 We were going to stay at Camping World, but they didn’t have hookups of any kind and we heard something that sounded like gunshots nearby... could have just been fireworks, but still scary!
-The CB is closer to Salt River anyways.

 Today we kayaked 5 miles on the Salt River in Tonto National Forest (which is a forest of Saguaro Cacti).
 I can’t even begin to describe how impressive these Saguaro Cacti are.
 First of all, they’re everywhere!
 They grow like weeds here, although they’re not weeds of course.
 Each one actually costs thousands of dollars and they’re hundreds of years old!
 Jimbo says each one looks like it has its own personality, which is true.
 They’re so cool!
 I could go on & on about the cactus.
 (Can you tell I’m totally enamored with them?)